caguthrie/firehouse/README.md

 ## Description

 This ruby app opens up google maps, showing you the directions to the nearest firehouse.
+Only works in NYC area.